KDE/documentation-develop-kde-org/content/docs/getting-started/building/help-dependencies/index.md

 This error is provided by CMake and it means you are missing the KDE Frameworks 6 library KTextWidgets.

-For projects using [Meson](https://mesonbuild.com/), the error message would like:
+For projects using [Meson](https://mesonbuild.com/), the error message would look like this:

 ```bash
 Build-time dependency gi-docgen found: NO (tried pkgconfig and cmake)